Antonio Bisaglia: Death

 Bisaglia died in obscure circumstances on 24 June 1984.
 According to the official reconstruction, he fell into the sea from his boat off the coast of Santa Margherita Ligure.
 Bisaglia was president of the DC senators' caucus at the time, and was still undergoing investigation for his alleged role in the 1980 oil scandal.
 There was no autopsy performed on Bisaglia's body, which according to some sources was due to orders given by the then Senate President, Francesco Cossiga.
 Bisaglia's body was diagnosed to have "immediately drowned", although the sea was calm and he was a good swimmer, which led some observers to find the reported cause of death dubious.

 His brother Don Mario, a priest, also drowned in 1992 in a lake near Domegge.
-At the time, he was investigating the former minister's death and, according to one reconstruction, had come to Cadore to ask the pope (who was in vacation in the area) for dispensation from the confessional seal to reveal what he had discovered.
+At the time, he was investigating the former minister's death and, according to one reconstruction, had come to Cadore to ask the pope (who was on vacation in the area) for dispensation from the confessional seal to reveal what he had discovered.
 Other people who were also sojourning in Cadore when the priest died included Giulio Andreotti, Francesco Cossiga and Propaganda 2 Grand Master, Licio Gelli.

 Bisaglia's former personal secretary, Gino Mazzolaio, died in the same circumstances in the Adige River the following year.
 Another person connected to Bisaglia who also died in similarly mysterious circumstances was Ugo Niutta, whom the minister had chosen as boss of Farmitalia and who shared with him knowledge of several Propaganda 2 affiliates: he officially committed suicide in London just four months after Bisaglia's death and two years following that of his cognizant Roberto Calvi, a banker whose suicide was simulated in that city by order of Michele Sindona, a criminal associated with Andreotti.